jm3/react/Notes.md

 ## Webpack.config
 - The configuration is pretty self-explanatory.
 We require the html-webpack-plugin and then create a new instance of it, and set our skeleton HTML as the template. filename refers to the name of the HTML that the plugin will generate. inject body tells the plugin to add any JavaScript into the bottom of the page, just before the closing body tag.

+## JSX
+extension can be either JSX or JS.
+React file naming convention is CamelCase.

 # vim:set nospell ft=markdown